’10 Best Fit Food Options You Have To Include In Your Diet’ – Monica May

 The tuber is an excellent source of flavonoid phenolic compounds such as beta-carotene and vitamin.

-So, sweet potatoes are a great way to get energy and get the best out of your workout.
+I usually eat sweet potatoes as a side dish to my pre-workout meal, simply because they are a great way to get energy and get the best out of your workout.

 That is an important building block of: